cpske/ISP/assignment/ku-polls/inception.md

 Avoid writing implementation details as requirements.

-### Development Plan or Software Development Plan
+### 2.3 Project Plan

-*See the example project -- please don't copy the text !*
+The terms "Project Plan", "Software Development Plan", and "Project Development Plan" refer to the same thing.

-Also called "Project Plan" or "Software Development Plan".
 It should include:

 1. Brief description of what will be produced.
 Refer to Requirements & Vision instead of duplicating details.
 2. Software Process (the process you will use)